Posted on April 10, 2015

 • Threats / Coercion

-For more information or if you have been victimized by law enforcement, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
-Mr. Rogers is located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 for a free consultation.
-Mr. Rogers is available 24 hours a day, 7 days a week.
+For more information or if you have been victimized by law enforcement, contact an experienced Orange County criminal defense attorney at the Law Offices of John D. Rogers to schedule a free confidential consultation.